JvanKatwijk/SDRunoPlugin_drm/README.md

 There are no controls on the widget, as soon as the plugin is activated it will start reading in samples and trying to decode DRM.

+A DRM signal is in one of 4 modes, Mode B is the one being decoded here.
+The spectrum is "3", telling that the qwidth is 19 KHz, symmetrically around 0.

 The different labels in the
 widget give information on the reception.
-The picture shows that the receiver is tuned to 9760 KHz, that the samplerate is already reduced to 62.5 KHz (the decoder will do the further filtering an reduction to 12 KHz).
 The name of the receiver service is "SNR Tiganesti E1".

 On the right hand side of the widget, there are four labels,